Research Methods and Evidence-Based Practice

 Learning Outcomes

-- Demonstrate understanding of a range of approaches to research in the health and social sciences and health practice, their strengths and weaknesses and the situations in which they can be applied.
+- Demonstrate understanding of a range of approaches to research in the relevant discipline, their strengths and weaknesses and the situations in which they can be applied.

 - Demonstrate an understanding of research ethics and the requirements for ethics approval.

-- Develop specific research questions suitable for research projects and write a research proposal.
+- Develop specific research questions suitable for research projects and justify the chosen method within the context of the field of knowledge, and write a research proposal.

 - Learn the skills of research paper-writing and reporting.